ThivRajan/React-Plate/README.md

 # Fire Plate

-This project is meant to be used as a template for TypeScript React apps using Firebase.
+This project branch is meant to be used as a template for TypeScript React apps using Firebase.
 See all the branches for other React boilerplates.

 ## Getting Started with Fire Plate